Edwin Adams Davis: Background

 A Missouri native, Davis was the son of Frank Byrd Davis (1873-1932) and the former Willie Belle Greever (1873-1913), who died when Davis was eight or nine.
-Davis married the former La Verna Mae Rowe (1905 - 1990), and they had one child, Edwin Adams Davis Jr.
+Davis married La Verna Mae Rowe (1905 - 1990), and they had one child, Edwin Adams Davis Jr.

-Davis graduated from the former Kansas State Teachers College, now Emporia State University in Emporia, Kansas, and received his advanced degrees at the University of Iowa in Iowa City, Iowa and LSU.
+Davis graduated from Kansas State Teachers College, now Emporia State University in Emporia, Kansas, and received his advanced degrees at the University of Iowa in Iowa City, Iowa and LSU.

 Academic career

 In addition to his professorial duties at LSU, Davis is considered the "father of the Louisiana state archives."
 There were no state archives prior to 1936 even though no other state possessed the volume and variety of European colonial and American territorial records as did Louisiana.
 Davis convinced the LSU administration to develop a systematic preservation of state records.
 The state legislature in 1936 empowered the university archives to act as the depository for public records of state government, a role which LSU filled for two decades.

 In 1940, under Governor Sam Houston Jones, the legislature declared nearly all state records public property and opened access to most files.
 In 1954, Davis took temporary leave of his post at LSU to spearhead the establishment of the archives.
 He had acquired experience for this undertaking by having worked during the New Deal in a Historic Records Survey.
 Davis became the chief consultant to the survey of the archives undertaken from 1954 to 1956.
 The State Archives and Records Act of 1956 expanded provisions of the Public Records Act of 1940 and established the State Archives and Records Service as an independent agency.

 Governor Earl Kemp Long on his return to office in 1956 vetoed operating funds for the archives.
 Davis and his colleague, John C. L. Andreassen, the first director of the state archives, managed to obtain an emergency appropriation of $43,140 from the Louisiana Board of Liquidation.
 In addition to the lack of funding, space for the records was at a premium.
 In the next legislative session, the archives received its first regular appropriation.
 With this revenue, the archives were relocated to permanent headquarters in Peabody Hall on the LSU campus adjacent to the Louisiana State Capitol.

 Davis was the first president of the reorganized Louisiana Historical Association.
 At a statewide meeting held on March 29, 1958 on the campus of Baptist-affiliated Louisiana College in Pineville, thirty-five new members were added.
 The charter was revised in a subsequent meeting at Memorial Hall on the LSU campus on June 6, 1958.
 There Davis was named as LHA president, Kenneth Trist Urquhart was chosen as vice-president, and John C. L. Andreassen, secretary-treasurer.